Learn About Educational Attainment Rates in Tucson, Arizona MSA

 Why is it important?

-Educational attainment is one critical driver of long-run income, job, and population growth for nations, states, and local areas.
-More broadly, regions with higher concentrations of highly educated residents tend to perform better across many socioeconomic indicators, including the crime rate, poverty, productivity, unemployment, and others.
-In addition, less educated residents also tend to earn higher wages in regions with a larger concentration of college graduates.
+Educational attainment is a key driver of long-run income, job, and population growth.
+Regions with a higher share of college-educated residents generally perform better across many socioeconomic indicators, including lower poverty and unemployment rates, higher productivity, and lower crime rates.
+Research shows that less educated residents also tend to earn higher wages in regions with higher concentrations of college graduates.

 How do we compare?

-In 2023, the Tucson MSA had a relatively small share of residents who reported a high school degree as their highest education level (21.2%) compared to the U.S. (26.2%).
-In contrast, Tucson posted a relatively large share of residents with some college education, but no degree (23.9%) compared to the nation (19.4%).
-Further, Tucson had a large share of residents with a graduate or professional degree, at 15.5%, compared to 13.7% for the U.S. In part, this reflects the presence of the University of Arizona in Tucson.
+In 2024, the Tucson MSA had a smaller share of residents with a high school degree as their highest level of education at 21.1%, compared to the U.S. at 26.0%.
+In contrast, Tucson had a larger share of residents with some college, but no degree, at 23.4% compared to the nation at 19.1%.
+Tucson also exceeded the U.S. share of residents with a graduate or professional degree, at 16.0% versus 14.1% nationwide.
+In part, this reflects the presence of the University of Arizona and its role in attracting advanced-degree holders.

 What are the key trends?